An Optimal Decentralized Multi-access Coded Caching System: System Model and Preliminaries

 \section{System Model and Preliminaries}

 The client-server architecture considered in this paper comprises of a single server possessing $N$ files $W^1, W^2, \ldots, W^N$ each of size $F$ bits.
-There are $K$ users $1, 2, \ldots, K$.
-There are $c$ caches $C_1, C_2, \ldots, C_c,$ each having normalized size $M$, with $0 \leq M \leq N$ capable of storing $MF$ bits.
-Let $\gamma \triangleq M/N$ denote the cache size normalized by the number of files.
-For the decentralized multi-access coded caching problem with cache access degree $r$, there are three phases: the prefetching phase, the user-to-cache association phase, and the delivery phase.
+The system comprises of $K$ users $1, 2, \ldots, K$ and $c$ caches $C_1, C_2, \ldots, C_c,$ each having normalized size $M$, with $0 \leq M \leq N$ capable of storing $MF$ bits.
+In multi-access coded caching, each user is allowed to access $r \leq c$ cache subsets, making $r$ the cache access degree.
+Consequently, there are in total $\binom{c}{r}$ subsets of cache indices with cardinality $r$.
+Each of these cache subsets is allowed to serve $L$ users.
+An instance of this system model is illustrated in Fig. \ref{fig1}, where $N=K = 12$, $c=4$, $L=2$, and $r=2$.